Volkh-Zero/Quantum-Aeon-Fluxor-workflow-mcp/README.md

 - The Software Architect's document is saved as `scripts/software_spec.txt`
 - A comprehensive document combining all three experts' outputs is also generated

+**Important**: When using Task Master, always use the `scripts/prd.txt` file, which contains the Product Requirements Document.
+This is the file that Task Master is designed to work with, not the comprehensive document.

 ## 🚀 Quick Start for End Users

 ### Standalone Usage (Recommended)